-In wavelength-dispersive X-ray analysis, X-rays of different wavelengths change the diffraction angle, so when X-rays are irradiated onto a spectroscopic crystal, they are resolved by wavelength.
-The fluorescent X-rays emitted from the sample are directed to a monochromator crystal, which separates them by wavelength--similar to how a prism disperses visible light.
-A detector then measures the intensity of the X-rays at each specific wavelength.
-In energy-dispersive X-ray analysis, fluorescent X-rays are captured by a semiconductor detector, which processes the signal to measure the X-ray intensity at each energy level.
-Both methods utilize an X-ray tube, which requires two key power supplies: a filament power supply for generating thermal electrons (via thermionic emission) and a high-voltage power supply to create the acceleration voltage for these electrons.
+In Wavelength-Dispersive X-ray analysis (WDX), the diffraction angle varies depending on the X-ray wavelength.
+Fluorescent X-rays emitted from the sample are directed to a analyzing crystal, which separates them by wavelength--similar to a prism dispersing visible light.
+A detector then measures the intensity at each specific wavelength.
+Conversely, Energy-Dispersive X-ray analysis (EDX) utilizes a semiconductor detector to capture fluorescent X-rays and process the signal to measure intensity at each energy level directly.
+Both methods rely on an X-ray tube, which requires precise power supplies: a filament power supply for thermionic emission and a high-voltage power supply to generate the acceleration voltage.

-Matsusada Precision supplies all the power supplies for X-ray tubes, X-ray generating units, and detectors.
+Matsusada Precision offers a comprehensive lineup of high-voltage power supplies optimized for X-ray tubes, X-ray generator units, and detectors to meet these demanding analytical requirements.

 -